hwchiu/blog-source/source/_posts/openvswitch-overview.md

 ---
-layout: post
 title: OpenvSwitch - overview
+keywords: 'OpenvSwitch, Architecture, Overview, Introduction, OVS'
 date: '2013-12-17 15:13'
 comments: true
 tags:
   - SDN
   - Network
   - OpenvSwitch
-keywords: 'SDN,OpenvSwitch,OVS,Kernel'
 abbrlink: 48699
+description: This post shoes about what the system do when we install the OpenvSwitch in your system.
+The architecture of OpenvSwitch covers both user-space and kernel-space and we can see functions of each part in this porsts.

 ---
-This article show what the system do when we install the OpenvSwitch

-####Environment####
+# Environment
 - Three PCs.
 - One for openvswitch (with a 4-port ethernet card).
 - Two for hosts.